Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 As for the informal grid-based approximation defined in~\eqref{eqn:full_CP_grid_informal}, the cost of constructing this new discretized full conformal prediction interval is simply the cost of $M$ many runs of the modeling algorithm.
 For example, if we use a residual score function, then writing $\hf_m$ to denote the fitted model when we run our regression algorithm on data points $(X_1,y_{k(Y_1)}),\dots,(X_n,y_{k(Y_n)}), (X_{n+1},y_m)$, the $m$th trained score function $s_m$ is given by $s_m(x,y) = |y-\hf_m(x)|$.
 This means that, to compute $\cC(X_{n+1})$, we need to run our regression algorithm $M$ many times (as compared to infinitely many times---at least in theory---for the original full conformal method).

 The choice of $M$ will affect both the statistical performance and the computational cost of this procedure.
 If $M$ is chosen to be very small, then the procedure is computationally much more efficient, but the trained models $\hf_m$ will be much less accurate since all the response values are rounded---that is, each $Y_i$ is replaced with a value on the grid, $y_{k(Y_i)}$.
-We can therefore expect to see a tradeoff between the computation time and the width of the resulting prediction intervals, with higher values of $M$ leading to more expensive computation but more precise prediction intervals.
+We can therefore expect to see a tradeoff between the computation time and the width of the resulting prediction intervals, with higher values of $M$ typically leading to more precise prediction intervals at the cost of additional computation.

 \begin{proof}[Proof of Proposition~\ref{prop:discretized_CP}] The key step for the proof is to observe that the proposed prediction set $\cC(X_{n+1})$, which is an approximation of the full prediction set that we would obtain if we use $s$ as our score function, is actually exactly equal to the full conformal prediction set for a different choice of score function.